la-ots/pelican/docs/foundation/agency-theming.md

 The [Pelican 2 Figma library file at Figma Community](https://www.figma.com/community/file/1295790757134814477/pelican-2) has corresponding theming flexibility.
 Instructions for it can be found in the Figma file.

+Be sure to consider the guidance in [Color Contrast](/accessibility/color-contrast).

 ## Themeable Parts

 All of the components in Pelican 2 have themeable parts.
 Themeable parts include text color, background colors, button colors, and even the font.
 Here’s an example using the Alerts.